BigWhyPro/BigWhyPro.github.io/_posts/2025-03-01-Ask-READ-apply-lessons-refine-the-questions.md

 We can START by [asking OpenAI/Microsoft/Github Copilot a simple question on something like *the latest and greatest work [on GitHub] on* ***causal inference***](https://github.com/copilot/c/2d964445-ed50-4967-90f6-97b4458cde33) ... just to get an idea of the bigger picture on this topic, to see what the world is doing.

-After we have delved into the initial answer, we will have a better idea of what questions to ask AND we will ask the question of a smaller, better subset of who the BEST are ... which might ultimately lead us to [Integrated Inferences: Causal Models for Qualitative and Mixed-Method Research, by Humphreys and Jacobs](https://integrated-inferences.github.io/book/), [Causal Queries](https://github.com/integrated-inferences/CausalQueries), [A General Framework for Constraint-based Causal Learning](https://www.connectedpapers.com/main/bac3f86c1d260ca86e81feaf0b595ed852b89ef5/A-General-Framework-for-Constraint%20based-Causal-Learning/graph) ... and, somehow, back to what is one of our favorite, most trusted, treasured works [Causality: Models, Reasoning and Inference](https://www.cambridge.org/core/books/causality/B0046844FAE10CBF274D4ACBDAEB5F5B) by Judea Pearl.
+After we have delved into the initial answer, we will have a better idea of what questions to ask AND we will ask the question of a smaller, better subset of who the BEST are ... which might ... after spending more time with Grok3, Arxiv, ConnectedPapers, et al ... ultimately lead us to [Integrated Inferences: Causal Models for Qualitative and Mixed-Method Research, by Humphreys and Jacobs](https://integrated-inferences.github.io/book/), [Causal Queries](https://github.com/integrated-inferences/CausalQueries), [A General Framework for Constraint-based Causal Learning](https://www.connectedpapers.com/main/bac3f86c1d260ca86e81feaf0b595ed852b89ef5/A-General-Framework-for-Constraint%20based-Causal-Learning/graph) ... and, somehow, back to what has been [as *data skeptics* or *correlation skeptics*] one of our favorite, most trusted, treasured works on [Causality: Models, Reasoning and **Inference**](https://www.cambridge.org/core/books/causality/B0046844FAE10CBF274D4ACBDAEB5F5B) by Judea Pearl.

 We can ***then*** use an assistant like Claude to generate a wider, more complete array of great questions about Judea Pearl's Theory of Inferred Causation than we could immediately or quickly generate ourselves [even if we thought we were familiar with the material].